Peanut Butter Cream Cheese Frosting

 Next, add in the vanilla extract and salt.
 Beat on low until the ingredients are incorporated.

-Then slowly mix in the powdered sugar and heavy cream on a low speed.
-Scrape the sides and bottom of the bowl as need with a rubber spatula.
+Then, slowly mix in the powdered sugar and heavy cream on a low speed.
+Scrape the sides and bottom of the bowl as needed with a rubber spatula.

 Step 3: Give the Frosting an Extra Stir to Make it Super Smooth